Pieds-noirs: Exodus

 The exodus began once it became clear that Algeria would become independent.
-In Algiers, it was reported that by May 1961 the Pieds-Noirs' morale had sunk because of violence and allegations that the entire community of French nationals had been responsible for "terrorism, torture, colonial racism, and ongoing violence in general" and because the group felt "rejected by the nation as Pieds-Noirs ".
-These factors, the Oran Massacre, and the referendum for independence caused the Pied-Noir exodus to begin in earnest.
+In Algiers, it was reported that by May 1961 the morale had sunk among the pieds-noirs because of violence and allegations that the entire community of French nationals had been responsible for "terrorism, torture, colonial racism, and ongoing violence in general" and because the group felt "rejected by the nation as pieds-noirs".
+These factors, the Oran Massacre, and the referendum for independence caused the pied-noir exodus to begin in earnest.

-The number of Pieds-Noirs who fled Algeria totalled more than 800,000 between 1962 and 1964.
-Many Pieds-Noirs left only with what they could carry in a suitcase.
+The number of pieds-noirs who fled Algeria totalled more than 800,000 between 1962 and 1964.
+Many pieds-noirs left only with what they could carry in a suitcase.
 Adding to the confusion, the de Gaulle government ordered the French Navy not to help with transportation of French citizens.
 By September 1962, cities such as Oran, Bône, and Sidi Bel Abbès were half-empty.
-All administration-, police-, school-, justice-, and commercial activities stopped within three months after many Pieds-Noirs were told to choose either "la valise ou le cercueil" (the suitcase or the coffin).
-200,000 Pieds-Noirs chose to remain, but they gradually left through the following decades; by the 1980s only a few thousand Pieds-Noirs remained in Algeria.
+All administration-, police-, school-, justice-, and commercial activities stopped within three months after many pieds-noirs were told to choose either "la valise ou le cercueil" (the suitcase or the coffin).
+Some 200,000 pieds-noirs chose to remain, but they gradually left through the following decades; by the 1980s only a few thousand pieds-noirs remained in Algeria.

-Along with the exodus of the Pieds-Noirs, occurred the flight of the Muslim harki auxiliaries who had fought on the French side during the Algerian War.
-Of approximately 250,000 Muslim loyalists only about 90,000, including dependents, were able to escape to France; and of those who remained many thousands were killed by lynch mobs or executed as traitors by the FLN.
-In contrast to the treatment of the European Pieds-Noirs, little effort was made by the French government to extend protection to the harkis or to arrange their organised evacuation.
+Along with the exodus of the pieds-noirs, the Muslim harki auxiliaries, who had fought on the French side during the Algerian War, also tried to emigrate.
+But of approximately 250,000 Muslim loyalists only about 90,000, including dependents, were able to escape to France.
+Of those who remained, many thousands were killed by lynch mobs or executed as traitors by the FLN.
+In contrast to the treatment of the European pieds-noirs, little effort was made by the French government to extend protection to the harkis or to arrange their organised evacuation.

 Flight to mainland France

 The Government of France claimed that it had not anticipated that such a massive number would leave; it believed that perhaps 300,000 might choose to depart temporarily and that a large portion would return to Algeria.
 The administration had set aside funds for absorption of those it called repatriates to partly reimburse them for property losses.
 The administration avoided acknowledging the true numbers of refugees to avoid upsetting its Algeria policies.
-Consequently, few plans were made for their return, and, psychologically at least, many of the Pieds-Noirs were alienated from both Algeria and France.
+Consequently, few plans were made for their return, and, psychologically at least, many of the pieds-noirs were alienated from both Algeria and France.